25 Best Things to Do on Molokai, Hawaiʻi

 10. Hotel Molokai

-Hotel Molokai is my number one recommendation for a great place to stay on Molokai.
+Hotel Molokai is my number one recommendation for a great place to stay on the island!

-I say this because it’s centrally located, which is great for Hālawa Valley on the east end as well as the beaches on the west.
+I say this because Hotel Molokai is centrally located, which is great for Hālawa Valley on the east end as well as the beaches on the west.
 It has one of the best places to eat located right on site, and Hotel Molokai is simply nicer and more comfortable than the Molokai Shores down the road.

 For all these reasons and because its a bit cheaper than other places to stay on island, Hotel Molokai is my number one pick!